-Advanced Research Computing – Technology Services (ARC-TS) is starting the process of creating a new, campus-wide computing cluster, “Great Lakes,” that will serve the broad needs of researchers across the University.
+Advanced Research Computing – Technology Services (ARC-TS) is creating a new, campus-wide computing cluster, “Great Lakes,” that will serve the broad needs of researchers across the University.
 Over time, Great Lakes will replace Flux, the shared research computing cluster that currently serves over 300 research projects and 2,500 active users.

 The Great Lakes cluster will be available to all researchers on campus for simulation, modeling, machine learning, data science, genomics, and more.
 The platform will provide a balanced combination of computing power, I/O performance, storage capability, and accelerators.